Please click Pupil Premium Report 18-19 to view our current Pupil Premium report for 2018/2019

 PPG is calculated using the number of pupils who have a parent in the Services or qualify and are registered for Free School Meals (FSM).
 FSM is not to be confused with Universal Infant Free School Meals (UIFSM) which is where all Reception and Key Stage 1 children receive a free school dinner.

 Pupils from families whose joint income is less than £16,190 and who are entitled to certain other benefits are entitled to FSM.
-Further information on entitlement can be found on Wiltshire Council’s website.
-If you believe you are entitled to FSM you can also contact the school office on 01249 720213 who will forward a simple form to you to complete in confidence.
+To apply for free school meals or for further information on entitlement can be found on Wiltshire Council’s website.
 You can apply for FSM at any point during your child’s time at Primary School.

 - We ensure that teaching and learning opportunities meet the needs of all of the pupils.